decent-linuxxx/decent-linuxxx/README.md

 ~ $ cat note.txt
 1. I use my own DigitalOcean VPS server to host specific projects and all the websites.

-2. I wanna to create a developers hub on my [website](https://eligor.codes), if you want to join, please, dm me
+2. I wanna to create a developers hub on my [website](https://eligor.codes), if you want to join, please, DM me

 ~ $ finger watashi
 Login: watashi                          Name: Watashi Toe